Planning: Business

 In organizations, planning can become a management process, concerned with defining goals for a future direction and determining on the missions and resources to achieve those targets.
 To meet the goals, managers may develop plans such as a business plan or a marketing plan.
 Planning always has a purpose.
 The purpose may involve the achievement of certain goals or targets: efficient use of resources, reducing risk, expanding the organization and its assets, etc.

 Public policy

 Public policies include laws, rules, decisions, and decrees.
 Public policy can be defined as efforts to tackle social issues via policymaking.
 A policy is crafted with a specific goal in mind in order to address a societal problem that has been prioritized by the government.

 Public policy planning includes environmental, land use, regional, urban and spatial planning.
 In many countries, the operation of a town and country planning system is often referred to as "planning" and the professionals which operate the system are known as "planners".

-It is a conscious as well as sub-conscious activity.
-It is "an anticipatory decision making process" that helps in coping with complexities.
-It is deciding future course of action from amongst alternatives.
-It is a process that involves making and evaluating each set of interrelated decisions.
-It is selection of missions, objectives and "translation of knowledge into action."
-A planned performance brings better results compared to an unplanned one.
-A manager's job is planning, monitoring and controlling.
-Planning and goal setting are important traits of an organization.
-It is done at all levels of the organization.
-Planning includes the plan, the thought process, action, and implementation.
-Planning gives more power over the future.
-Planning is deciding in advance what to do, how to do it, when to do it, and who should do it.
-This bridges the gap from where the organization is to where it wants to be.
-The planning function involves establishing goals and arranging them in logical order.
-An organization that plans well achieves goals faster than one that does not plan before implementation.